 Do I read and live by the ‘guide book’?

-hearts.
-Whatever He says will never contradict what the Bible clearly states, for “The Spirit of truth will guide you” (Jn 16:13; Col 3:15; 2 Tim 3:16).
+for “The Spirit of truth will guide you” (Jn 16:13; Col 3:15; 2 Tim 3:16).
 The command given to Joshua was to read and study God’s Word so it would govern his decisions enabling him to accomplish the unique, divine plan for his life (Josh 1:7,8).

 2/.
 While “It is not for man to direct his steps…The Holy Spirit will guide you into all truth” (Jer 10:23; Jn 16:13).
 Pray daily ‘Lord help me to have open ears to your voice, and a heart willing to obey.
 Please guide me.’
 Then you can be confident “God will teach us His ways, so that we may walk in His paths” as He only guides those who walk in humble obedience (Ps 25:9; Isa 2:3).
 Our heart attitude should be, “What message does my Lord have for His servant?” for “He leads…He guides me in paths of righteousness for His name’s sake (Josh 5:14; Ps 23:2,3).
+We need to discern between our own thoughts and His leading by having a sensitive conscience (Rom 9:1).

 3/.
 With major decisions we should seek the input of mature believers for there is safety in joint counsel – together we can discern and confirm the ‘mind of Christ’.
 Be open to their advice but avoid any manipulative suggestions as the final decision is your choice (Prov 11:14, 12:15; Act 13:2, 15:28).